Exotic Compact Objects with Two Dark Matter Fluids: Introduction

+Dark matter can change the properties of neutron stars and white dwarfs.
+Thereby, neutron stars and white dwarfs can serve as probes for dark matter and have the potential to constrain the properties of dark matter \citep{Bertone:2007ae,Kouvaris:2007ay,deLavallaz:2010wp,McCullough:2010ai,Kouvaris:2010vv,Kouvaris:2010jy,Perez-Garcia:2011tqq,McDermott:2011jp,Bell:2013xk,Garani:2018kkd}.
+The properties of hypothetical quark stars will be also altered when effects from a dark matter fluid are considered \citep{Mukhopadhyay:2015xhs}.
+The mass-radius relation of neutron stars can significantly change if there is dark matter present.
+The modification of the global structure of neutron stars has been studied in detail for bosonic dark matter and fermionic dark matter with and without selfinteractions, see \citep{Sandin:2008db,Ciarcelluti:2010ji,Leung:2011zz,Li:2012ii,Xiang:2013xwa,Mukhopadhyay:2016dsg,Ellis:2018bkr,McKeen:2018xwc,Baym:2018ljz,Motta:2018rxp,Ivanytskyi:2019wxd,Husain:2022bxl} and can even lead to exotic compact objects as dark compact planets \citep{Tolos:2015qra}.
+Present and future gravitational wave detectors have the potential to detect the possible presence of dark matter in merging neutron stars and to constrain the properties of dark matter, as its mass and its selfinteraction strength \citep{Ellis:2017jgp,Nelson:2018xtr,Horowitz:2019aim,Bauswein:2020kor,Dengler:2021qcq,Karkevandi:2021ygv}

-The measurements of gravitational waves from binary mergers of compact objects has the potential to observe and study exotic compact objects made of dark matter \citep{Cardoso:2016oxy,Maselli:2017vfi,Maselli:2017vfi,Maselli:2017tfq,Mark:2017dnq,Wystub:2021qrn}.
+The measurements of gravitational waves from binary mergers of compact objects has the potential to observe and study exotic compact objects made of dark matter \citep{Cardoso:2016oxy,Maselli:2017vfi,Maselli:2017vfi,Maselli:2017tfq,Mark:2017dnq,Gresham:2018rqo,Toubiana:2020lzd,Wystub:2021qrn} and distinguish them from neutron stars and black holes \citep{Sennett:2017etc}.
+Numerical simulations of the gravitational wave spectrum for neutron stars with dark matter have been put forward just recently by \citep{Emma:2022xjs}.
 The LIGO-Virgo collaboration has published a catalog of gravitational wave sources from binary mergers from their third run, GWTC-3 \citep{LIGOScientific:2021djp}.
 The catalog exhibits several masses of compact objects which are lying in the mass gap between the mass of the lightest black hole, set to $5M_\odot$, and the most massive neutron stars with a maximum mass of about $2M_\odot$ from pulsar data \citep{NANOGrav:2019jur,Fonseca:2021wxt}.
 A unique identification of a neutron star merger has been so far only be possible for GW170817 by the observation of a jet and the optical afterglow in the form of a kilonova \citep{LIGOScientific:2020zkf}.
 Other neutron star-neutron star or neutron star-black hole merger candidates are classified by their masses.
 It is not clear if these gravitational wave events emerge from compact objects involving ordinary neutron stars.
 The gravitational wave event GW190814, for example, involves a compact object with a mass of $2.6M_\odot$ \citep{LIGOScientific:2020zkf}, well above the most massive neutron star known at present.